Monthly Archives: May 2015

 For more on the issue of speaking in tongues, see On the readings for Pentecost (6/8/14), which noted in part that such “speaking” refers to the “fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.
 Some consider it as a part of a sacred language.
 It is a common practice amongst Pentecostal and Charismatic Christianity:”

 On the other hand, it could be argued this is another example of some people taking isolated Bible passages out of context, like those who handle snakes based on Mark 16:17-18, or those who have a “quiverfull” of children based on a passage from Psalm 127.
-(See Snake handling – Wikipedia, the free encyclopedia, and QuiverFull .com :: Psalm 127:3-5.)
+(See Snake handling – Wikipedia, and QuiverFull .com :: Psalm 127:3-5.)

 On Ascension Day 2015